dumitrescustefan/Romanian-Transformers/examples/README.md

 ### Short example: Sentence embeddings

 To obtain a sentence embeddings we have multiple options.
-A simple approach could be to average the hidden layer of each token and obtain a vector of shape 768.
+A simple approach could be to average all the hidden layers of each token and obtain a vector of shape (768,).

 ``get_tokkens_embeddings_summ`` will return a vector of shape (768,) which will represent the sentence embedding.

-``sentence_similarity`` compares the cosine distance between two sentence embeddings.
+``sentence_similarity`` compares the cosine distance between two sentence embeddings similar to word embeddings.

 ```python